johnhadaway/helsinki-lbsn-data/README.md

 &nbsp;

 After cleaning the data, the venue-level observations (Foursquare visits, Foursquare users) were subsequently aggregated, by category, into useful scales of analysis: postal codes (for which we have Paavo postal code area statistics, produced by Statistics Finland) and H3 cells, at both resolution 9 (0.1053325 km<sup>2</sup> on average, and 4,842,432,842 unique indexes globally) and 8 (0.7373276 km<sup>2</sup> on average, and 691,776,122 unique indexes globally).
 At each of these scales, additional metrics were calculated: the number of visits per user, the number of visits per inhabitant, the percentage of visits that can be attributed to each activity category, the percentage of users that can be attributed to each activity category, the entropy of activities based on the distribution of these categories, and so on.
-See a psuedo-description of the contents of the datasets below.
+See a psuedo-replication of the columns of the datasets in the table below.

 &nbsp;
 |ID | Category_CHECKINS | Category_PERCENTAGE_TOTAL_VISITS | Category_PERCENTAGE_TOTAL_USERS | Category_PERCENTAGE_TOTAL_VENUES | Category_USERS | Category_VENUES | Category_VISITS | Category_VISITS_PER_INHABITANT | Category_VISITS_PER_USER | Category_VISITS_PER_VENUE | WHEEL_CATEGORIES_ENTROPY | OPNEC_ENTROPY |